Steinitz's theorem: Related results

 Researchers have also found graph-theoretic characterizations of the graphs of certain special classes of three-dimensional non-convex polyhedra and four-dimensional convex polytopes.
 However, in both cases, the general problem remains unsolved.
 Indeed, even the problem of determining which complete graphs are the graphs of non-convex polyhedra (other than $K_4$ for the tetrahedron and $K_7$ for the Császár polyhedron) remains unsolved.

 Eberhard's theorem partially characterizes the multisets of polygons that can be combined to form the faces of a convex polyhedron.
 It can be proven by forming a 3-connected planar graph with the given set of polygon faces, and then applying Steinitz's theorem to find a polyhedral realization of that graph.

 László Lovász has shown a correspondence between polyhedral representations of graphs and matrices realizing the Colin de Verdière graph invariants of the same graphs.
 The Colin de Verdière invariant is the maximum corank of a weighted adjacency matrix of the graph, under some additional conditions that are irrelevant for polyhedral graphs.
 These are square symmetric matrices indexed by the vertices, with the weight of vertex $i$ in the diagonal coefficient $M_{i,i}$ and with the weight of edge $i,j$ in the off-diagonal coefficients $M_{i,j}$ and $M_{j,i}$.
 When vertices $i$ and $j$ are not adjacent, the coefficient $M_{i,j}$ is required to be zero.
 This invariant is at most three if and only if the graph is a planar graph.
 As Lovász shows, when the graph is polyhedral, a representation of it as a polyhedron can be obtained by finding a weighted adjacency matrix of corank three, finding three vectors forming a basis for its nullspace, using the coefficients of these vectors as coordinates for the vertices of a polyhedron, and scaling these vertices appropriately.

 History

 The history of Steinitz's theorem is described by Grünbaum (2007), who notes its first appearance in a cryptic form in a publication of Ernst Steinitz, originally written in 1916.
 Steinitz provided more details in later lecture notes, published after his 1928 death.
 Although modern treatments of Steinitz's theorem state it as a graph-theoretic characterization of polyhedra, Steinitz did not use the language of graphs.
 The graph-theoretic formulation of the theorem was introduced in the early 1960s by Branko Grünbaum and Theodore Motzkin, with its proof also converted to graph theory in Grünbaum's 1967 text Convex Polytopes.
-The work of Epifanov on Δ-Y and Y-Δ transforms, strengthening Steinitz's proof, was motivated by other problems than the characterization of polyhedra.
+The work of Epifanov on ΔY- and YΔ-transformations, strengthening Steinitz's proof, was motivated by other problems than the characterization of polyhedra.
 Truemper (1989) credits Grünbaum with observing the relevance of this work for Steinitz's theorem.